Visit our knowledge base to learn more or get in touch with support.

 Notice how the size of the particles shrinks from left to right (because the curve is set to affect the particles along the X axis).
 This corresponds to the curve above, which descends from left to right.

-Curves in Form can now be animated.
+Animating Curves: Curves in Form can now be animated.
 You can create two completely different Curves, and Form will interpolate between them over time.
 Simply click the stopwatch next to the Curve to record the current shape of the Curve graph, and then animate this as you would any other After Effects property.

-In the upper right corner of the curve interface, you will find a presets drop down with many common graph types.
+Curve Presets: In the upper right corner of the curve interface, you will find a presets drop down with many common graph types.
 While you get the most control from drawing your own curves in the graph (discussed below), using the curve presets can provide a faster shortcut to common curve shapes, or provide a jumping off point that you can customize with your own drawing.
 Note that the presets become significantly more powerful when using the other interface controls in the graph (discussed below).